VAT / Sales Tax Return Agent

 EU ViDA (VAT in the Digital Age) Directive 2025 - what changes from 2027 to 2030 and how does the Agent prepare for real-time digital reporting?

-How does the Agent handle US Sales Tax economic nexus monitoring across 45 states + DC, and what is the back-tax exposure for missing a registration trigger?
+How does the Agent handle US Sales Tax economic nexus monitoring across 45 states and DC, and what is the back-tax exposure for missing a registration trigger?

 Avalara, Vertex, Sovos, and Thomson Reuters ONESOURCE - how does the Agent integrate with these enterprise tax engines?